Personal data protection at the EUDA

 A notification is a prior notice by the controller to the data protection officer of any processing operation (manual or electronic) involving personal data.
 Notifications are required if personal data is processed.

-What are the Records of Personal Data Procedures?
+What are the records of personal data procedures?

-EUDA implementing rules
+The EUDA’s implementing rules

 External links